The mountains of the Isle of Skye are some of the most impressive and dramatic in the UK.

 Day 2 – 7

 On each of these days we’ll aim for a big walk in the mountains, apart from one day in the middle, which is a rest day.
 In previous years we’ve spent the day wildlife watching!
-Each day, breakfast will be at 07:30 and we’ll aim to leave at 08:30, driving to the start of the walk.

-You’ll have time to make packed lunches and stock up on snacks in the morning, and if you decide not to walk on a particular day, there may be scope to drop you somewhere for an easy wander.
+You’ll have time to pick up packed lunches and stock up on snacks in the morning, and if you decide not to walk on a particular day, there may be scope to drop you somewhere for an easy wander.
 On each night we’ll be eating out, and we’ll make sure we find the best places to eat.

 There are a huge number of options for walks, and we’ll always be flexible depending on what the group wants to do and what the weather is like.
 Here are some options to give you an idea of what we’ll be doing: